-- Contact the company and ask them to send you a financial hardship form.
+- S Contact the company and ask them to send you a financial hardship form.
+The financial hardship form may also be available on your utility company's website.
 You must complete and submit this form as proof that you are unable to pay the amount you owe. - Your doctor, physician's assistant, nurse practitioner, or the Board of Health will need to send a new letter at the end of the protected period (180 days for an illness certified as chronic and 90 days for an illness not certified as chronic).
 Serious illness letters can be renewed for as long as the illness persists.

-Some land line telephone customers are eligible for a similar "serious illness" protection.22 However, the doctor's letter must be renewed every 30 days even if the illness is specified as chronic, with a maximum of two renewals (a maximum total of 90 days of protection).
+Some land line telephone customers are eligible for a similar "serious illness" protection.
+However, the doctor's letter must be renewed every 30 days even if the illness is specified as chronic, with a maximum of two renewals (a maximum total of 90 days of protection).
 By the end of the protection period, you must either pay the total amount owed or enter into a payment plan with the company in order to prevent shut-off.

-You can also receive up to 30 days of protection when there is a "personal emergency" in which lack of access to a phone endangers the health or safety of a household member.23
+You can also receive up to 30 days of protection when there is a "personal emergency" in which lack of access to a phone endangers the health or safety of a household member.